starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/unit_tests.rst

         assert await contract.get_balance().call() == (30,)

 This test creates an instance of the Starknet testing class.
-This class allows deploying StarkNet contracts and interacting with them.
+This class supports the deployment of, and interaction with, StarkNet contracts.
 The test deploys our contract and invokes increase_balance twice.
-At the end it verifies that calling the ``get_balance()`` method returns the expected result.
+At the end, it verifies that calling the ``get_balance()`` method returns the expected result.

 Run the test using pytest: